Tax Managed Strategy 6

 People often consider tax saving strategies on an individual basis but overlook family strategies that can save significant tax dollars.
 The use of intra-family loans to split income and save taxes is a good example.

-If either the lender or borrower is a U.S. person (either a U.S. citizen, U.S. resident or U.S. green card holder), this strategy can have adverse U.S. tax consequences.
-Please speak to your tax advisor before undertaking this strategy.
+If either the lender or borrower is a U.S. person (either a U.S. citizen, U.S. resident, or U.S. green card holder), this strategy can have adverse U.S. tax consequences.
+Speak to your tax advisor before undertaking this strategy

 An in-depth look at the issue and the opportunities